RyanMAWalker/Depths-of-Ebonshade/README.md

     ![Desktop Report](assests/media/lighthouse-report.png)

     - See below for mobile generated report through the google extension lighthouse
-    - I was able to improve performance by 1% via ajusting the image widths to be to fit giving 90% performance score.
+    - I was able to improve performance to 80% on mobile devices.

     ![Lighthouse report for mobile](assests/media/increase-mobile.png)